dortania/OpenCore-Post-Install/cosmetic/gui.md

 Now in our config.plist, we have 4 things we need to fix:

 * `Misc -> Boot -> PickerMode`: `External`
-* `Misc -> Boot -> PickerAttributes`: `17`
+* `Misc -> Boot -> PickerAttributes`: `17`.
-  * This enables mouse/trackpad support as well as .VolumeIcon.icns reading from the drive, allows for macOS installer icons to appear in the picker
+  * This enables mouse/trackpad support as well as .VolumeIcon.icns reading from the drive, allows for macOS installer icons to appear in the picker.
     * Other settings for PickerAttributes can be found in the [Configuration.pdf](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Configuration.pdf)
 * `Misc -> Boot -> PickerVariant`: `Acidanthera\GoldenGate`
   * Applicable variables: